Working group 1 "Building materials, construction and energy"

 Fields of action

-The working group initially prioritised seven focus topics for discussion from a selection of possible solutions.
+The working group initially prioritised six focus topics for discussion from a selection of possible solutions.

-Targeted adjustments to the German planning law are intended to facilitate and accelerate densification within existing urban areas—particularly through adding storeys, extensions, and reuse for residential use.
+Targeted adjustments to planning law are intended to legally facilitate and accelerate densification within existing urban areas — particularly for adding storeys, extensions, and reuse for residential use.

-Integrating Building Conversion into the Model Building Code (Musterbauordnung, MBO) aims to reduce legal hurdles for conversions and extensions, improving legal and planning certainty as well as economic viability.
-This would also provide a basis for the requirements of the different German federal states and the implementation of the regulation, treating building conversions no longer as exceptional cases.
+The integration of a dedicated framework for refurbishment and conversion into the Model Building Code (Musterbauordnung, MBO) aims to reduce regulatory barriers for conversions, adding storeys and extensions, while improving legal certainty as well as cost-effectiveness.
+This should provide guidance for harmonized requirements across federal states conversions should no longer be treated as special cases.

-The goal is to establish a registry that records vacancies as well as areas suitable for densification or reuse.
-This database could help activate housing potential and contribute to greater affordability.
+The goal is to create a register that records vacancies as well as suitable areas for densification or reuse.
+This database can support the activation of housing potential and thereby contribute to greater affordability.

-Relevant stakeholders should be provided with more knowledge and awareness of the benefits of adding storeys, extensions, and conversions in existing urban contexts.
-Various knowledge transfer tools are being discussed, targeting not only private property owners but also municipalities.
+Relevant stakeholders should be provided with more knowledge of and awareness about the benefits of adding storeys, extensions, and conversions in existing urban contexts.
+Various instruments of knowledge transfer are being discussed, targeting not only private property owners but also municipalities.

 Members of working group 1